cadia-lvl/ice-asr/ice-kaldi/s5/Readme.md

 	steps/compute_cmvn_stats.sh data/training_data exp/make_mfcc/training_data mfcc

 #### Training
+At this point you need to have language data in place.
+If you got our data from http://malfong.is, unpack the `lang` and the `lang_bi_small` directories and put them in your `s5/data/` directory.
+For creating your own lexicon and language model, see TUTORIAL.
-Before starting with the training, unpack `data/lang.tar.gz` and `data/lang_bi_small.tar.gz` To train an LDA+MLLT acoustic model using the existing language model in `lang_bi_small`, run the commands in
+To train an LDA+MLLT acoustic model run the commands in

     local/train_lda_mllt.sh

 The script also contains commands to create a decoding graph and to decode the test set, including scoring of the results.
 If you run this script as a whole (instead of one command at a time) running this script can take hours, depending on the size of your data sets.
-The paths are hard coded to match the previous steps, so make sure these are the paths you are using or change otherwise.
+The paths to the language data are hard coded, so make sure these are the paths you are using or change otherwise.
+If you are training your first system, you should make a decoding graph and decode already after the first three training steps as shown in the script.
+This way you can see if everything is working and you already have your first ASR results!
+A decoding test at this early stage, however, is generally not necessary or useful.

 #### Training a deep neural network
 After running the previous step, run `local/chain/prepare_tdnn_lstm.sh`.
 This is an intermediate step before starting with the training of the neural network from the script `local/chain/run_tdnn_lstm.sh`.
 This script is adaptded from the _swbd_ expample in `kaldi/egs`.